 - There are smaller holdings of Asian carpets, European tapestries, pre-Columbian textiles, Coptic textile fragments, Islamic textiles, and historic European textiles

-Working with other curatorial departments, textile art has lent objects for display in the Asian, pre-Columbian, and Spanish colonial art galleries, thus placing the textiles into a larger cultural context.
-In turn, objects from Asian art, modern and contemporary, and native arts have been installed in the textile gallery to illustrate cross-cultural influences and design parallels.
+Working with other curatorial departments, textile art lends objects for display in the Asian, pre-Columbian, and Spanish colonial art galleries, thus placing the textiles into a larger cultural context.
+In turn, objects from Asian art, modern and contemporary, and native arts have been installed in the former textile art gallery to illustrate cross-cultural influences and design parallels.

 Publications by and about the textile art department include: